Ketamine-Medetomidine General Anesthesia Occurs With Alternation of Cortical Electrophysiological Activity Between High and Low Complex States: Results

 \section{Results}

-In this research, we were able to trace the spatiotemporal patterns of the cortical electrophysiological activity’s complexity from the macaque under study.
+In this research, we were able to track the spatiotemporal patterns of the cortical electrophysiological activity’s complexity in the macaque under study.
 The dynamic patterns were characterized in awakened resting-state conditions and Ketamine-Medetomidine general anesthesia.
 A substantial difference between these two states has been verified.
-The unfolding dynamics of the loss of consciousness have also been observed, and we were able to follow the alterations that occurred over specific cortical areas as well as in the cortex at a global level.
+The unfolding dynamics of the loss of consciousness have also been observed, and we were able to follow the alterations that occurred in specific cortical areas as well as in the cortex at a global level.

 Two different methodologies were employed to estimate the complexity of neural time series: the Fractal Dimension and the Permutation Entropy.
-Although some distinctions were observed among the results from each methodology, in a broad sense the findings obtained were fairly equivalent, and we were able to draw the same conclusions from both approaches.
+Although some distinctions were observed among the results from each methodology, in a broad sense, the findings obtained were reasonably equivalent, and we were able to draw the same conclusions from both approaches.